Bicycle Touring Flores, Indonesia: hints and advice to travel Flores by bike

 Accommodations – Where to Sleep in Flores

-A basic guesthouse will cost you from 10 to 15 USD, most if not all of them are equipped with basic squat toilets, electric fans, and bucket showers.
-In the hilltop areas some guesthouses have hot water, look for them as you’ll need it up there.
+A basic guesthouse will cost you 10-15 USD; most, if not all, are equipped with squat toilets, electric fans, and bucket showers.
+In the hilltop areas, some guesthouses have hot water; look for them as you’ll need them up there.

 As a general rule, always ask to see the room before checking in.
-Since the prices are fairly similar be sure to avoid the dirty ones.
+Since the prices are fairly similar, avoid the dirty ones.
 WiFi is not very common in basic guesthouses.

 Food in Flores

-Always smell the food before buying it, and prefer soups over cold dishes, as those are more likely not to be rotten.
-In most tourist towns, usually, guest houses usually serve their own freshly cooked food, some are even halfway good.
+Always smell the food before buying it, and prefer soups over cold dishes, as they are less likely to be rotten.
+In most tourist towns, guest houses usually serve their own freshly cooked food, some are even halfway good.

-Always pack some supplies, since there are very few options (if any) between one town and another, fresh fruit is the best way to go for the bike traveler.
+Always pack some supplies, since there are very few options (if any) between towns.
+Fresh fruit is the best option for the bike traveler.

 Water Supplies